wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/d. MacOS Node Installation/lesson.md

     Within this docker container, we:
     - Create [docker volumes](https://docs.docker.com/storage/volumes/) to "connect" the data we store locally on our host with the storage of the container.
       Do it for both directories that store the blockchain data (`opt/waves-node/data`) and the configuration file (`/opt/waves-node/conf`).
       It will "link" the data from your host to the container's storage to `/var/lib/waves` for the blockchain data and `/etc/waves` for the configuration file.
-      In case you would stop or restart the container, the blockchain copy and the configuration file will be cached locally on your computer, so no data will be lost after re-start.
+      In case your docker container gets accidentally deleted, your node configurations and the blockchain copy will not be lost.
+      You will be able to deploy a node once again with the stored locally data, so the progress will be resumed right from where it has been stopped.
     - [Map](https://docs.docker.com/config/containers/container-networking/) the container port to the localhost port.
     - Insert the [Base58 encoded string of the wallet seed](#prerequisites).
     - Type a password that would be stored locally on your host to protect the `wallet.dat` file.
-5. To make sure everything is working properly, we can check logs.
-    Copy the ID of the running docker container after running the command:
+5. To make sure everything is working properly, check logs of the running docker container:

     ```
-    docker ps
-    ```
-    It may look something like this:
-    ```
-    CONTAINER ID
-    c3f7dacea0d4
-    ```

-    Write the command to see the logs of the running container with the container ID:

-    ```
-    docker logs c3f7dacea0d4
+    docker logs waves-node
     ```

     You will see multiple lines of logs.